yottapanda/website/content/posts/cloud-router.md

 I'm currently buying an internet connection from Plusnet who are charging me ~£20/m for a 36Mb/s down, 10Mb/s up connection (with landline).
 They also charged me a small, one time setup fee (a few quid) for a static IPv4 address which I've been happily using for a while now.
 This is all provided over my copper phone line (very old).

-Self hosting somehow survives these speeds just fine for the websites and such that I run but I've been eyeing up a faster connection for some time now to improve my file transferring capabilities.
-Unfortunately there is a speed limit on copper wires of 80Mb/s down, 20Mb/s up and that's in a best case scenario.
+Self-hosting somehow survives these speeds just fine for the websites and such that I run, but I've been eyeing up a faster connection for some time now to improve my file transferring capabilities.
+Unfortunately there is a speed limit on copper wires of 80Mb/s down, 20Mb/s up and that's in the best case scenario.
 So my dreams of Gigabit internet are going to require a bit more effort.

 Let's aim for that "Gigabit internet" target and see what we can find (ignoring contract length and setup fees):